jeremyheiler/joy/README.md

 make nogc
 ```

-Debug builds can be made with `debug` or `nogcdebug` targets.
+Debug builds can be made with the `debug` or `nogcdebug` targets.

 ## Running

-The Rejoice interpreter can be used in two ways.
+The interpreter can be used in two ways.

 To load and interpret a program, pass the program file as the only
 argument: